 I’m terribly afraid of heights, but my wife and I walked to the top of the way-too-high Sidney Lanier Bridge outside of Brunswick, Georgia, on Saturday.
 Well, she walked while I kinda crawled along the side waiting for it all to collapse.

 I’ve never been able to figure out why the Academy Awards give Oscars for both Actor in a Leading Role and Actress in a Leading Role.
 I understand why there is an NBA and a WNBA.
 And I understand why there is a PGA and an LPGA.
 In athletics, men have some advantages in certain sports.
 The average male NBA player is 6-foot-7; the average WNBA player is 6 foot even.
-The average driving distance for a PGA golfer is […]
+The average driving distance for a PGA golfer is 288 yards; the average driving distance for an LPGA player is about 250 yards.
+I’m not knocking the LPGA golfers, […]

 I’ve had the opportunity to work in the quaint Nicaraguan fishing village of Las Peñitas on two different weeklong trips.
 I’ve never been anywhere else that the kids are so poor, yet so happy.
 They’re happier than our kids here in the United States who have so much more.
 I was in Nicaragua last month, and you can see more photos I took during that trip here.